Automation is a concept that is growing in importance for businesses and industries with each passing year.

 One of the most common challenges HR managers face today is collecting, managing and analyzing large amounts of workforce data.

-If you're able to do this effectively, you can gain valuable insights into your human resources, how they're deployed and where you might be able to make changes to deliver improvements.
+If you're able to do this effectively, you can gain valuable insights into your human resources, how they're deployed and how to plan these in the most efficient way at an operational and strategic level.

 When you're faced with complicated data sets, however, getting to grips with the information isn't necessarily easy.